If you run a small dumpster company, you are stuck in a bad middle ground.

 Weaknesses

-The core limitation is that Jobber is not really built for asset rental operations.
+The core limitation is that Booqable is not really built around daily dumpster dispatch and recovery operations.

 That matters more than people think.
-Dispatching a tech to a service job is not the same as tracking a physical asset that stays in the field for days or weeks.
-Dumpster rental needs you to know where the bin is, when it went out, when it is due back, and whether it is overdue right now.
-That is a different operational model.
+A storefront rental flow is not the same as tracking a physical dumpster that stays in the field for days or weeks, then needs pickup from a different address later.
+Dumpster rental needs you to know where the bin is, when it went out, when it is due back, and how to organize pickup logistics when the day gets messy.

-Bottom line: good general field service software, but not a natural fit if your business depends on asset visibility and rental timelines.
+Bottom line: good rental software when online booking leads the workflow, but not a natural fit if your business depends on asset visibility, route planning, and pickup timelines.

 Option 3 - TrackBin